 Old-Fashioned Homesteading Is the New Feminist Career LearnVest.
 Following the great debate and controversy sparked by our Money Mic about whether the CARD Act hurts women, we bring you another Money Mic essay on a controversial or thought-provoking topic.

-You’ll do anything to continue the chain.
-Consistency is key.
-It’s fun.
-So grab a calendar and put down your first big X. All About the Lemon Juice and Maple Syrup Detox.
+The Most Effective Way to Create New Habits.
+All About the Lemon Juice and Maple Syrup Detox.
 The third time i caved in on the lemon juice and maple syrup detox diet I knew i needed help.